Serve these small cheese puffs, or Gougères, as appetizers.

 Each time I prepare gougères, the whole dish disappears in a few seconds, the children suddenly become very interested in what the adults are eating and grab them one after the other, even if they are not supposed to.

-Made with the same, quick and easy to prepare, choux puff, you can prepare both a savory version – gougère cheese puffs – and a sweet version – chouquettes – at the same time.
+Made with the same, quick, and easy to prepare, choux puff, you can prepare both a savory version – gougère cheese puffs – and a sweet version: chouquettes adding sugar rocks or profiteroles filling choux with vanilla ice cream and drizzling warm melting chocolate on top.
 As they both always enjoy great success, I double the proportions of choux puff and make half-half.
 The quantity made may seem huge at first, but I’ve never had any leftovers!

 Gougères are traditionally served as an appetizer, often warm or at least at room temperature.
 They are offered in some wine tastings in Burgundy as it is known to be a good way to cleanse the palate.
 Just imagine yourself in the heart of France, in a cool wine cellar, among thousands of wine bottles and oak wine barrels, tasting different wines with the vigneron…